fwornle/ShopMob/doc/Design.md

     - Database Transfer Object (the datatype of an item as stored in the local DB)
     - the room JSON converters work with DTOs
     - this datatype is also used as repository level datatype.
-- <<item>>
+- <<item>>ATO
-    - Domain datatype ("above the repository", the app works with this storage independent datatype
+    - Application Transfer Object (domain datatype, "above" the repository, the app works with this storage independent datatype)

 Both scalar and array type variants of these data objects can be converted from/to one another: